AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_ios.md

 ```

-### Clear the push notification setting of a conversation
+### Clear the push notification mode of a conversation

-You can call `clearRemindTypeForConversation` to clear the push notification setting of the specified conversation.
+You can call `clearRemindTypeForConversation` to clear the push notification mode of the specified conversation.
 Once the specific setting of a conversation is cleared, this conversation inherits the app setting by default.

-The following code sample shows how to clear the push notification setting of a conversation:
+The following code sample shows how to clear the push notification mode of a conversation:

 ```objective-c
     [[AgoraChatClient sharedClient].pushManager clearRemindTypeForConversation:@"" conversationType:conversationType completion:^(AgoraChatSilentModeResult *aResult, AgoraChatError *aError) {